 If you have spent your money significantly differently than planned, think about why you made this decision.
 Ideally, you should consult with your funder before making a big change of plan, but if you have already spent the money, think about how your change of plan helped you to achieve your overall aims, so that you can explain this in your report.

-- What do the committee think were particularly successful parts of the project?
+- What do group members think were the best bits of the project, and why?

 - What problems were encountered along the way?

-- What did you do to solve problems?
+- What did you do to solve the problems?